signet4grn/SIGNET/README.md

 ## System Requirement

 SIGNET runs on a **UNIX bash shell**.
 Check your shell with `echo $SHELL` to make sure that you are running on UNIX bash shell.
-SIGNET uses the [**Slurm Workload Manager**](https://slurm.schedmd.com/) for high performance computing (HPC) clusters in its stage of constructing the gene regulatory network in parallel. **Zhongli: How to check whether the system uses SLURM?**
+SIGNET uses the [**Slurm Workload Manager**](https://slurm.schedmd.com/) for high performance computing (HPC) clusters in its stage of constructing the gene regulatory network in parallel. **Zhongli: How to check whether the system uses SLURM?**.
+Command `sinfo -V` could help check the version of SLURM